alkacon/opencms-core/webapp/update/readme.txt

 IMPORTANT: Before using this upgrade wizard, make sure you have a full backup of your OpenCms installation and database.

-IMPORTANT: If you are using the Alkacon OCEE modules with your OpenCms installation, you MUST make sure the Alkacon OCEE version is compatible with OpenCms 7.5.3 BEFORE you run this upgrade wizard!
-Alkacon OCEE version 2.1.3 or newer is required for OpenCms 7.5.3.
-If you have an older version of Alkacon OCEE installed, you need to update the Alkacon OCEE modules first.
+IMPORTANT: Alkacon OCEE versions less than 3 will not work with OpenCms 8.

+IMPORTANT: The updater is only compatible with the database engines MySQL,
+           Oracle and PostgreSQL.

-Follow the following steps to update from OpenCms 6.x/7.x to OpenCms 7.5.3:
+Follow the following steps to update from OpenCms 7 to OpenCms 8:

 1. Shutdown your OpenCms servlet container